Euclidean embedding, randomized clustering, and Lipschitz extension for finite and doubling subsets of $L_p$ when $p>2$: Measured descent for separated partitions (in the presence of Lipschitz extension)

 Lemma~\ref{lem:sep ext product} below bounds $\dd_2(\cdot)$ by a product of separation moduli and (squares of) Lipschitz extension moduli, as those that appear in the statement of Theorem~\ref{thm:sep plux ext gives c}.
 The statement of Lemma~\ref{lem:sep ext product} uses the following common notation and terminology, as well as the nonstandard notation that we will introduce in~\eqref{eq:def DM}.

-Given a metric space $(\MM,d_\MM)$, a subset $\NN$ is called a net of $\MM$ if there is $r>0$ such that $\NN$ is $r$-separated, i.e., $d_\MM(a,b)\ge r$ for every distinct $x,y\in \NN$, and $\NN$ is also $\e$-dense in $\MM$, i.e., for every $x\in \MM$ there is $a\in \NN$ such that $d_\MM(x,a)\le r$.
+Given a metric space $(\MM,d_\MM)$ and $r>0$, a subset $\NN$ of $\MM$ is called an $r$-net of $\MM$ if $\NN$ is $r$-separated, i.e., $d_\MM(a,b)\ge r$ for every distinct $x,y\in \NN$, and $\NN$ is also $r$-dense in $\MM$, i.e., for every $x\in \MM$ there is $a\in \NN$ such that $d_\MM(x,a)\le r$.
+When we say that a subset $\NN$ of $\MM$ is a net of $\MM$ we mean that there is some $r>0$ such that $\NN$ is an $r$-net of $\MM$.
 For each target metric space $(\cT,d_\cT)$, the Lipschitz extension modulus from nets $\ee_{\net}(\MM;\cT)$ is defined to be the supremum of $\ee(\MM,\NN;\cZ)$ over all possible nets $\NN$ of $\MM$, where we recall that the (standard) notation for Lipschitz extension moduli was already introduced in Section~\ref{sec:lip ext}.
 Clearly $\ee_{\net}(\MM;\cT)\le \ee(\MM;\cT)$, but it is worthwhile to single out extension from nets because it is an especially important and useful instance of the Lipschitz extension problem, and there are situations in which bounds on $\ee_{\net}(\MM;\cT)$ are known that are stronger than the available upper bounds on $\ee(\MM;\cT)$; examples of works that either treat or rely on extension from nets include~\cite{Bou87,Beg99,MN13-ext,Nao15-nonextend,NR17,Nao21-almost,ANN25,BN25,NS25}.

 For Theorem~\ref{thm:sep plux ext gives c}, it is convenient to introduce the following notation for every metric space $(\MM,d_\MM)$: